The average savings account rate is a benchmark for the overall rate environment. But it’s not a rate that you should settle for.

 Interest rates for linked checking and savings

 Linking your savings account with a checking account is one way to earn a higher yield at some banks.
 This may be called a relationship rate.
+This may be called a “relationship rate.”
 It’s more common for brick-and-mortar banks to offer these rates.

 The combination of large amounts of money to avoid monthly fees and lower APYs from brick-and-mortar banks are why online banks are often a better choice for those looking to find the highest APY.
 Online banks tend to give a high APY across all balances.
 Some online banks have a minimum required to earn an APY.
 The majority of online banks have minimum opening requirements of $100 or less.